I’m worried about the dogs and kids walking on the lawn after treatment. How long do I have to keep them off?

 Warm Season Grass Herbicides

 Some weeds prefer the warmer weather, germinating in the spring or early summer and dying back in the fall as the weather gets colder.
 For instance, broadleaf weeds thrive in the warmer months.
-Using a herbicide specially formulated for seasonal weeds will increase the effectiveness of application without killing your grass.
+Using a herbicide specially formulated for these seasonal weeds will increase the effectiveness of application without killing your grass.

 Celsius WG Broadleaf and Grassy Weed Control